KenGuru66/Kenguru66/README.md

 <br />

-Hello!
 My name is Sergey.
 I'm learning programming.
 I'll be glad to meet you!

 <br />